microsoft/azure-realtime-fraud-detection/README.md

 ### 1. Deploy Resources

-Start by deploying the resources toAzure.
+Start by deploying the resources to Azure.
 The button below will deploy All the services and its related resources:

 <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fmicrosoft%2Fsolution-accelerator-many-models%2Fmaster%2Fazuredeploy.json" target="_blank">
     <img src="http://azuredeploy.net/deploybutton.png"/>